nikulram/Advanced-Autonomous-Drone-Navigation-System/docs/Future_Enhancements.md

 ## Pathfinding Algorithms: A* and Dijkstra's

-### A* Algorithm
+### What is A* Algorithm ?

 A* (A-Star) is a pathfinding algorithm used to find the shortest path between a start and an end point.
-It uses a heuristic to guide its search, making it faster and more efficient, especially in large graphs.
+It uses a heuristic to guide its search, making it faster and more efficient, especially in large graphs.(Hart, P.E., Nilsson, N.J., Raphael, B., 1968).

 #### Implementation